antor44/livestream_video/README.md

 1. Download and build whisper-cpp to a new directory following the instructions provided in the documentation at https://github.com/ggerganov/whisper.cpp

-Download the source code of whisper-cpp:
+Download the source code of whisper-cpp from your home directory:

 ```
 git clone https://github.com/ggerganov/whisper.cpp.git